about music on main

 At a Music on Main concert, there’s always great musicians and interesting, engaging music.
 And there’s always the chance to make new friends, meet the artists, and escape from your to-do list for an hour or two.

 In 2010 we launched the annual Modulus Festival, which “provides western Canada with one of the finest windows onto the post-classical scene” (Gramophone Magazine).
-And in 2017, we’ll co-host the ISCM World New Music Days 2017.
+November 2-8, 2017, we co-host the ISCM World New Music Days 2017.